StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 The following operations are supported:
 * Create - Mandatory for every service.
 Used to create the service.
 This script/executable should install all the packages required to run the service.
-* Start - Mandatory for every service.
+* Start - Optional.
 Used to start the service.
 * Stop - Optional.
 Used to stop the service.

 ##### Execution of Implementation Artifacts